aspose-cells/Aspose.Cells-Doc-md/java/developer-guide/aspose-cells-gridweb/working-with-gridweb-rows-and-columns/working-with-rows-and-columns-gridweb/_index.md

-{{< gist "aspose-com-gists" "a20e8fa273e7cfa37d032b8211fcf8bf" "examples-rowsandcolumns-UnfreezingRowsandColumns-UnfreezingRowsandColumns.jsp" >}}
+{{< gist "aspose-cells-gists" "5876dc77e47649b66bdb5deefb4b5639" "examples-rowsandcolumns-UnfreezingRowsandColumns-UnfreezingRowsandColumns.jsp" >}}
 ## **Protecting Rows and Columns**
 This topic discusses a few techniques for protecting cells in rows and columns from any kind of action performed by end users.
 Developers can implement this protection using two techniques: by making cells in rows and columns read-only, or by restricting the GridWeb's context menu options.
 ### **Restricting Context Menu Options**